lawrencecandilas/serenity-castle/README.md

 Therefore ... this WAD is very large.
 Very large might be an understatment--it's huge!

 Sorry, I went a little overboard with decorating the interior of the castle, and also with the rocky mountains.
 Overall, this map is designed to be fun and shouldn't torture the player too much with impossible battles, or aesthetic challenges.

-There's a lot of enemies in this map and you will be assaulted from ALL SIDES at various places in the map; but at a comfortable pace.
+There's a lot of enemies in this map and you will run into horde after horde of enemies at various places in the map; ultimately at a comfortable pace.

 Ammunition is plentiful and everywhere if you look for it.

 I tried really hard to not make it boring.
-It's oriented towards action - while your path through the castle will not be straightforward, things aren't too puzzling.

-You may need to figure out a switch or two, and two switches in the map will appear to do nothing immediately but will definitely help you later.
+It's oriented towards action - while your path through the castle will not be straightforward, hopefully things aren't too puzzling.
+You will need to figure out a switch or two, and two switches in the map will appear to do nothing at the moment but will definitely help you later.

 So press every switch you find.

 ## Requirements